radekbys/upscaling-app/README.md

 # upscaling-app

-a simple app using my upscalers
+a simple app using my upscalers, it is basically just a prototype, but I am fine with it at this stage

 # weights for the models

-before building the app you need to download and include weights link to the compressed folder - https://drive.google.com/file/d/16fph_2JdVmQ8kbixpkaQVGPi1OKDbIfv/view?usp=sharing decompress the file and put the weights folder into the upscaling-app/upscaling/services directory
+app uses model weights which cannot be uploaded to github, too large files link to the compressed folder - https://drive.google.com/file/d/16fph_2JdVmQ8kbixpkaQVGPi1OKDbIfv/view?usp=sharing

+# running the application
+You dont need to download these files, just use docker:

+docker-compose build

+docker-compose up